Sutto/rocket_pants/README.md

 object cache key.
 Inside `RocketPants.cache`, we store the mapping and then inside `RocketPants::CacheMiddleware`, we simply check if the given cache key matches the specified object identifier.
 If it does, we return a not modified response otherwise we pass it through to controller - giving the advantage of efficent caching without having to hit the full database on every request.

-## An Example Controller / App

-TODO: Link to the transperth client here.

 ## Using with Rspec